Written By: Alan Greene, M.D.

 Preparing food together is another way in which children will be more excited to try new things.
 Children want to be included in all aspects of daily life, and they want to be praised for what they have done.
 Cooking together naturally makes kids more excited to try the end product.
 Studies have shown that involving children in preparing and cooking food makes them much more likely to eat vegetables, and even more so if they were able to pick the vegetables out themselves.
 To create an even deeper connection, growing and nurturing vegetables in the garden, then picking them and preparing them together makes for the most rewarding experience of all.

 Another way to incorporate new foods is to include something new and different into something children already like, such as adding vegetable toppings to pizza, or mixing them into a sauce.
 These can be seen as “flavor bridges.”
 It can also be helpful to reduce foods with added sugars.
 This gives the palate a break, and helps it to recognize the natural sweetness in fruits and veggies, making them more enticing.

 Some parents may be familiar with the idea of offering a sweet treat in exchange for finishing a serving of veggies.
 Historically there has been some controversy around whether “bribery” is an effective tactic.
-However, a study from The Journal of Health Economics in 2016 showed that when a reward was put in place for eating more fruits and vegetables, not only did that increase their consumption, but children were still more likely to make healthy choices even after the reward was removed.
-In this sense it’s possible that children were encouraged to overcome a fear of unfamiliar flavors, able to make the them more familiar, and thus more likely to be eaten in the future.
+However, a study from The Journal of Health Economics showed that when a reward was put in place for eating more fruits and vegetables, not only did that increase their consumption, but children were still more likely to make healthy choices even after the reward was removed.
+In this sense it’s possible that children were encouraged to overcome a fear of unfamiliar flavors, able to make them more familiar, and thus more likely to be eaten in the future.

 For more ways to encourage healthy food choices, listen to our podcast here.